-A systematic study of the United States from Reconstruction to the present, with special attention given to industrialism's social, economic, and ideological impact, America's changing ethnic makeup, race conflict, and changes in the United States' international position through the two World Wars and the Cold War.
-(May be taken without HIS201 (Formerly HIST 201).)

-This is an "L" course and a "D" course.
+A systematic study of the United States from Reconstruction to the present, with special attention given to industrialism's social, economic, and ideological impact, America's changing ethnic make-up, race conflict, and changes in the United States' international position through the two World Wars and the Cold War.
+(May be taken without HIS\201 (Formerly HIST 201).)
+This is a "D" course.

-HIS244 3 credits

-Europe in the 20th Century
+HIS\244 3 credits Europe in the 20th Century (Formerly HIST 204)